csci104/docker/README.md

 ask a CP, post on Piazza, or [create a Github Issue](https://github.com/csci104/docker/issues/new/choose) if you're not in the class but still need help.

 Let's check and make sure everything works by running `ch list` in your terminal.
-You should get output like this below:
+You should get output like this below, but don't worry if the filepath in `Volume` looks a little different:

 **macOS**